Italy at the FIFA World Cup: 1994 v Brazil

-2006 World Cup Final v France
+2006 v France

-Italian defender Marco Materazzi was involved in all three outstanding moments of the first 120 minutes: He conceded the penalty that was converted by Zinedine Zidane early in the game, equalised with a powerful header soon after, and provoked Zidane in a manner that lead to the French captain being sent off.
-He also scored in the penalty-shootout that was to follow.
+Italian defender Marco Materazzi was involved in all three outstanding moments of the first 120 minutes: he conceded the penalty that was converted by Zinedine Zidane early in the match, equalised with a powerful header soon after, and provoked Zidane in a manner that lead to the French captain being sent off.
+He also scored in the penalty shoot-out that was to follow.

-It was only the second time a World Cup final was decided on penalties, again involving Italy after the 1994 final lost to Brazil.
+It was only the second time a World Cup final was decided on penalties, again involving Italy after the 1994 final loss to Brazil.